Viseu is a city in central Portugal, located in the historical province of

 Olive oil mills in this area are known for processing olives from

-product retains its natural flavors and nutritional properties.
-This
+ensuring that the product retains its natural flavors and nutritional

-blend of heritage and innovation makes the mill an important
+properties.
+This blend of heritage and innovation makes the mill an

 -